thepcn3rd/simpleC2/README.md

 To Setup the Proof-of-Concept to test to see if your defenses catch the bot...

+Idea: Create a proxy script to relay a bot's traffic back to the controller...
+Black Hat Python...

 Setup the C2 Server
 -------------------
 1. Setup the Web Server to Host the index.php file and the MySQL Database